-Check out the interactive map and table below to see how your city performs on the AEG HQ2 index.
+Check out the originial interactive map and table below to see how we had ranked the 35 qualifying cities.

-The 35 metro areas that we include in our analysis all have a population over one million people and an international airport with at least some nonstop flights to Seattle, New York, San Francisco, and Washington, DC.
+The 35 metro areas that we included in our original analysis all have a population over one million people and an international airport with at least some nonstop flights to Seattle, New York, San Francisco, and Washington, DC.
 These are requirements from Amazon’s RFP.

 For a detailed methodology, click here